intelagense/rwxrob/todo/README.md

 ## Eventually

+* Need to add IRC disclaimer and warning to welcome video
 * Video Post-Modern Take on Unix Philosophy (command with actions)
 * Video about Bash vs Perl + Dash
 * Video about judging a good publisher